-The campus has been under the leadership of three men since it opened.
+The campus has been under the leadership of four men since it opened.
 The first director was Lacey Downey from 1972-1982.
 He was followed by Jimmie Pritchard from 1982-2006.
 In 2007 then assistant director, Dr. Bradley W. White was named head of the campus.
+He served in this role until early 2021.
+Vice-President Willie Huffman was promoted to President in April 2021 upon Dr. White's retirement.